Gift Planning

 Telephone: 620-341-6465

 [email protected]

 Savvy Living

-Savvy Living is written by Jim Miller, a regular contributor to the NBC Today Show and author of "The Savvy Living" book.
+Savvy Living is written by Jim Miller, a regular contributor to the NBC Today Show and author of “The Savvy Senior” book.
 Any links in this article are offered as a service and there is no endorsement of any product.
-These articles are offered as a helpful and informative service to our friends and may not always reflect this organization's official position on some topics.
+These articles are offered as a helpful and informative service to our friends and may not always reflect this organization’s official position on some topics.
 Jim invites you to send your senior questions to: Savvy Living, P.O.
 Box 5443, Norman, OK 73070.

 Previous Articles